Check out our Sandra Bullock photo gallery.

 Unfortunately, Sandra was hit by a real “blind side” just weeks after the awards season when news came out that Jesse James had cheated on her with multiple women.
 James later entered rehab for Hollywood’s favourite excuse: sex addiction.

 As time progresses, we'll have more info about Sandra Bullock here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.